 History and Evolution

-As members of the parrot family that has been around for 50 million years, Budgies and other similar birds have passed on intelligence as a trait and have been in the Australian skies for over 5 million years.
+While the parrot family has ancient origins dating back around 50 million years, budgerigars themselves have likely been present in Australia for less than 5 million years.
 Females are attracted to very chatty and thus intelligent males as opposed to quieter ones.
 Smarter budgies were also able to find food and water over those that weren’t as smart.

 Size and Appearance